mingzzi96/mingzzi96/README.md

 I'm trying hard to become a energetic front-end developer! 🔥<br>
-If you have any questions about me (even if it's not about my works would be fine) feel free to contact me! 📞
+If you have any questions about me (even if it's not about my projects would be fine) feel free to contact me! 📞
 <br>
 - 🌱 I’m currently learning JavaScript(ES6) , React.js